 But if you’re looking to hire this year, hiring veterans is worth considering for both tax and nontax reasons.
 Contact us for more information on the WOTC or on other year-end tax planning strategies in light of possible tax law changes.
-I can be reached at [email protected] or contact to your Berdon advisor.
+You can reach me at email@example.com or contact your Berdon advisor.

 Hal Zemel, a Tax Partner at Berdon LLP, has nearly 25 years in public accounting and advises businesses in the real estate, manufacturing, distribution, retail, and advertising business sectors.